tomvandermussele-zz/autopsy-plugins/Chrome Passwords Identifier/Readme.md

 #### Notes

+This does not decrypt or crack any passwords.

+TODO: Organize per account instead of 1 extraction window.

 The plugins have been tested on a Windows 7 x64 and Autopsy versions:
 - .>= 4.3.0 (64 bit)